This is a simple mini steam boat project that you can make with your kids.

 Before our kids are sent off to school, the home is their first place of learning.
-This is why when they were toddlers, I made sure that there were lots of educational toys in the house.
-As they grew up, their screen time was limited, too – and always after reading a book.
+This is why, when they were toddlers, I made sure that there were lots of educational toys in the house.
+By providing them with opportunities to learn and grow at home, I set them up for success in school and in life.

 Today, my youngest is fascinated with boats.
-His grandparents encourage his interest by buying him anything boat-related – toys, books, room decors.
-My husband, on one hand, wanted to turn his fascination into a learning activity.
-Fortunately, he found one.
+His grandparents encourage his interest by buying him anything boat-related – toys, books, and room decor.
+I think it’s great that they are encouraging his interests, and I know that he will enjoy playing with his new toys.

 - Small wooden brick